 Whether you decide to bring a bookkeeper on board as a full-time employee or use a consulting service, be sure to investigate your candidates carefully.
 After all, they will have access to confidential data and could have a significant impact on the success or failure of your small business.

-One great option is a company which offers both bookkeeping and accounting services.
+One great option is a company that offers both bookkeeping and accounting services.
 That way, they can easily coordinate their efforts to provide you with the best quality, probably at a better price than if you paid two separate entities.

-When you’re ready to put your books into the hands of professionals, Xendoo stands ready to help with accounting services designed especially for small business.
+When you’re ready to put your books into the hands of professionals, Xendoo stands ready to help with accounting services designed especially for small businesses.
 From catch up bookkeeping to payroll to taxes, our experts crunch the numbers while you get back to the work you do best.